The Whispers of Wildflower Woods

 Pip nervously flying down through branches.

-— Little one, Shadow-Whisker purred kindly, “questions are like seeds - they must be planted to grow into understanding
+“Little one,” Sage-Whisker purred kindly, “questions are like seeds.
+They must be planted to grow into understanding.”

-Shadow-Whisker speaking gently to tiny Pip.
+Sage-Whisker speaking gently to tiny Pip.

-Through the day, Pip followed Shadow-Whisker as he patrolled the swamp.
+During the day, Pip followed Sage-Whisker as he patrolled the swamp.
 She learned to ask small questions first: about cattails, about water lilies, about the dance of dragonflies.
 Each answer made her a little braver.

 Finally, she showed him her sketch.
-Shadow-Whisker’s eyes widened in wonder.

-— The Moon Whisper flower!
-It blooms once every hundred years, bringing messages from the stars.
+Sage-Whisker’s eyes widened in wonder.
+“The Moon Whisper flower!
+It blooms once every hundred years, bringing messages from the stars.”

-Pip and Shadow-Whisker examining flower sketch.
+Pip and Sage-Whisker examining flower sketch.

 Tree house gathering around glowing flower.

 Now Pip’s days have a new rhythm: she still tends her gardens, but also teaches young fairies about the swamp’s botanical wonders.
-Every morning, she asks Shadow-Whisker a new question, each one a seed of knowledge ready to bloom.
+Every morning, she asks Sage-Whisker a new question, each one a seed of knowledge ready to bloom.

 Pip teaching young fairies about flowers.